Demonstration or class practical

 4(aq) - see CLEAPSS Hazcard and CLEAPSS Recipe Book.

 The boiling tube should be a hard glass (borosilicate) 150 mm x 25 mm test-tube.
 1

 It is important to ensure that the bung and the boiling tube fit well.
 Bunsen valves (see diagram below) can be made by attaching a 3 cm long piece of clean, unused, soft rubber tubing to the delivery tube, and then attaching a short length (1 - 2 cm) of glass rod, as shown in the diagram below.
 The rubber tubing should be slit on one side along about 1 cm of its length in the direction of the tubing.
 The use of a Bunsen valve should stop 'suck-back' occurring.
+Safety screens must be used.
 See CLEAPSS Laboratory Handbook 13.2.1.
 2

 Porous pot chips can be made by crushing broken crucibles into pea-sized fragments.
 3

 Place about a 2 cm a

 3 depth of mineral wool in the bottom of the boiling tube and gently press it in place with a glass rod.
 Drop about 2 cm 3 of liquid paraffin on to the wool, using a dropping pipette.
 Use enough paraffin to completely soak the mineral wool, but not so much that the paraffin runs along the side of the tube when it is placed horizontally.

 Clamp the boiling tube near the mouth so that it is tilted slightly upwards, as shown in the diagram below.
 Place a heap of catalyst (pumice stone or porous pot fragments) in centre of the tube and fit the delivery tube. b

 c Fill the trough about two-thirds full with water and position the apparatus so that the end of the delivery tube is well immersed in the water.